rust-lang/book/second-edition/nostarch/chapter14.md

 Before you can publish any crates, you need to create an account on crates.io and get an API token.
-To do so, visit the home page at *https://crates.io* and log in via a GitHub account---the GitHub account is a requirement for now, but the site may support other ways of creating an account in the future.
+To do so, visit the home page at *https://crates.io* and log in via a GitHub account—the GitHub account is a requirement for now, but the site may support other ways of creating an account in the future.
 Once you’re logged in, visit your account settings at *https://crates.io/me* and retrieve your API key.
 Then run the `cargo login` command with your API key,